merlinepedra25/CAMARAHACK/README.md

 ## Warning

-**MadCam tool is only for Educational Purpose.
-If any user use MadCam Tool is For illegal purpose or taking revenge, In this case the owner will not Responsible.
-Use of MadCam tool is Complete Responsibility of the user.
-If any User misuse MadCam tool then the tool and its owner will not Responsible.**
+**CameraHack tool is only for Educational Purpose.
+If any user use CameraHack Tool is For illegal purpose or taking revenge, In this case the owner will not Responsible.
+Use of CameraHack tool is Complete Responsibility of the user.
+If any User misuse CameraHack tool then the tool and its owner will not Responsible.**

 ### [+] Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how camera phishing works.
 If anybody wants to gain unauthorized access to someones camera, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of CamHacker!***
+The author is not responsible for any misuse of CameraHack!***